 Click the Show Options button to see the various configurations that you can set for Account Growth.

-- Set the Time Frame that you wish to classify your Accounts for.
-We offer a clean, quarterly view to help keep this from being as granular as deals, but just granular enough to find the areas that you'll want to spend more effort on.
+- Set the Time Frame that you wish to classify your Accounts.
+You can select the current quarter plus four more quarters into the future.
 When you close the options, the time frame will continue to display for easy understanding the next time you return.